 “We’ve huge investments planned and as part of our next business plan (2023-2028) and have proposed to spend £1.8bn which will create vital new capacity across our region and help facilitate the transition towards a net zero future.”

 Cumbria Tourism’s Sustainable Travel Lead, Gemma Procter, adds, “It’s really important that we enable businesses to do their bit to help visitors looking to reduce their carbon footprint and protect our world-class landscape.
 The aim of this scheme is to show small tourism operators – including those in more rural locations – that there are affordable ways for them to install EV charge points and support customers who want to arrive in electric vehicles.

 “These 7kw chargers are ideal for recharging most electric vehicles over a typical overnight stay, as well as providing a useful top-up charge for people parking for a shorter period.”

 Tourism operators interested in taking part are being urged to put forward their ‘Expressions of Interest’ (EOI) before the deadline of Sunday 31 July.
-For full details about eligibility and how to apply, visit the Cumbria Tourism website here.

 For successful organisations, the installation process is likely to start in late August, with charge points expected to be in operation within a maximum of 28 days.